Silverarmor/j4dash/README.md

 ## Publish website on Google App Engine

 Once setup, simply run `gcloud app deploy` in the root directory and the website will publish!

-## TODO

-- Favicon DONE
-- at 9pm, show tmrws calendar?
-DONE
-- dark mode
-- gradient background, or image like Chromecasts? from unsplash?
-- Weather from open weather API.
-- progress bar at bottom DONE
-- Fix Date to change at midnight (JS, not PY)
-- show menu plan
-- chores?
-- who's cooking?

 ## Credit